 If you have multiple home hubs set up, the primary home hub will show as connected.
-The other home hubs will show Standby as their status and will take over remote access if the main home hub is disconnected.
+The other home hubs will have "Standby" displayed as their status and will take over remote access if the main home hub is disconnected.

 Do more with the Home app